apatel66/SampleCode/README.md

 5. Enter `ls` to view the files inside the folder.
 There will be one program, a sample input, and a text file containing the output.
 For eaxmple, if I was in the `USACOChecker` folder, I would see `checker.cpp`, `checker.in`, and `checkerOutput.txt`.
-6. To compile the program enter the following code.
+6. To compile the program, enter the following code.
 Remember, even though you can enter any word in place of "example", "problemName" has to be the exact file name of the program.
 ```
 $ g++ -o example problemName.cpp